Atmospheric effects on satellite-to-ground quantum key distribution using coherent states: Modelling the Earth-satellite channel

 for $n - m$ even, and $R_n^m = 0$ for $n - m$ odd.
 Using the phase wavefront of the beacon beam $\Phi=\text{arg}(E_{\text{beacon}})$, where $\text{arg}$ is the complex argument function, a correction $C$ can be constructed as

 where $n_\text{max}$ is the maximum order of the polynomials used in the correction, and $\epsilon_m=2$ if $m=0$ and $\epsilon_m=1$ otherwise.

 Under the assumption that the AO is capable of adjusting at the required frequency to compensate for the fluctuations in time of the atmosphere.
 The effectiveness of the correction ultimately depends on the value $n_\text{max}$.
 Ideally, we desire $n_\text{max}$ to be as large as possible so as to be able to address the smallest aberrations of the wavefront.
 To analyse the effectiveness of the corrections for the satellite-to-ground channel, in Fig. \ref{fig:phase} we show the PDFs of $\gamma$ obtained for different values of $n_\text{max}$.
 We see that higher values of $n_\text{max}$ greatly increase the values of $\langle \gamma \rangle$.
-Through the rest of this work, in the calculations of the transmissivity of the channel we include AO correction, we fix the correction range to $n_\text{max}=14$.